lupyuen/lupyuen.github.io/src/ci4.md

 _What about the other fields?_

-Oh yes we have a long list of fields describing every Build Score...
+Oh yes we have a long list of fields describing __Every Build Score__...

 <span style="font-size:90%">